The quality assurance system of Flanders

 PEER REVIEW

-External, independent experts (“peers”) are involved in each of the assessments, either through an assessment panel convened by NVAO (or by another quality assurance agency), or through the institution itself.
-NVAO sets great store by the involvement of experts from the professional field, educational experts, and students in the assessment of the quality of education.
+External, independent experts (“peers”) are involved in each of the assessments, either through an assessment panel convened by the NVAO (or by another quality assurance agency), or through the institution itself.
+The NVAO sets great store by the involvement of experts from the professional field, educational experts, and students in the assessment of the quality of education.

 PUBLIC INFORMATION

-APPRECIATIVE APPROACH
+NVAO's APPRECIATIVE APPROACH

 The NVAO procedures are based on trust, which vests a large measure of responsibility with the institutions.
-In order to have this perspective reflected in the assessment procedures, NVAO has developed its Appreciative Approach.
+In order to have this perspective reflected in the assessment procedures, the NVAO has developed its Appreciative Approach.
 NVAO thus emphasises that each assessment is taking place within its own context and must be conducted in an open dialogue.

-ACCREDITATION IS A CONDITION FOR THE CONFERRAL OF RECOGNISED DEGREES
+ACCREDITATION as A PRECONDITION FOR RECOGNISED DEGREES

-Overview of the entire Flemish quality assurance system 2019-2025:
+Overview of the entire Flemish quality assurance system:

 RECOGNISED HIGHER EDUCATION